telday/Gradient-Descent-Example/README.md

 # Gradient-Descent-Example
+Dependancies:
+  numpy - For matrix math
+  matplotlib - To graph the cost function and solution

-An Example implementation of the gradient descent algorithm written in python
+An Example implementation of the gradient descent algorithm written in python.

+The Absorbancy_Data.dat file contains absorbancy data for chlorophyll which I collected in my chemistry class.
+The file gd.py will run and produce first a graph of the cost function history for the gradient descent and then a graph showing the data and the linear regression of the data.

+The gradient_descent, cost_function, and normalize_data functions are all
+already generalized to nxn training sets so feel free to implement them in your own projects.